Japanese N4 Syllabus – Elevate Your Japanese Skills

 How to Prepare for the JLPT N4 Exam?

-To successfully pass the JLPT N4 test, learners should:
+To successfully pass the JLPT N4 test, learners should:- Listen to slow and natural-speed Japanese dialogues.

 - Read short books, advertisements, and online content to improve kanji recognition.